Exaltation of the Holy Cross: Its Relevance

 but that the world might be saved through him”.

 Isn’t it a great opportunity for us Catholics to contemplate and celebrate the said feast day in a special way?
 However, barely we see people these days participating in the celebration of this very significant event or showing reverence to the Cross.
-Unfortunately, it is either we are not fully aware of the said feast day or we simply put aside religious related activities to focus on other matters depending on our priorities.
-During this pandemic, however, many parishes all over the world are posting their live streaming of online Holy Masses for their parishioners to access to.
+Unfortunately, it is either we are not fully aware of the said feast day or we simply put aside religious related activities to focus on other matters.

 The cross or crucifix serves as the centerpiece whenever we walk through the doors of our parish churches.
 Normally, the cross is either located at the center above the altar or attached to the wall, or in some instances on the side of the altar.
 And whenever a Holy Mass is celebrated, there is always a crucifix placed on top of the altar table.
 Even in our respective homes, each of us has a way of making our own sacred spaces with a cross or crucifix as the focal point.
 The sign of the cross which we’ve learned during our childhood days and passed on from generation to generation has lasted and remain observed thus far.
 Most of the time we make the sign of the cross before and after reciting prayers.
-Even in small things like passing by a Catholic Church or a cemetery, we cross ourselves too offering a brief prayer, some of us not even knowing what’s the intent all about.
+Even in small things like passing by a Catholic Church or a cemetery, some of us cross ourselves to offer a brief prayer.
 Surely, we have seen and observed these liturgical traditions.
 This is how we differ from non-Catholics (although orthodox churches have crosses on their churches too) who don’t practice the sign of the cross.
 Thus, whenever we are in an inter-faith gathering, regardless of how big or small, feel free to make the sign of the cross before and after the invocation.
 Let us not be ashamed or feel awkward to make the sign of the cross, surely the other faith religion will understand us for doing so as we understand and respect them too for not doing so.

 However, while it is encouraged to continue the said practices, one valid question thrown at us would be on our sincerity in carrying out these traditions.
 Have we really showed profound reverence and recollection in exalting and honoring the Holy Cross?
 How about our behavior when we enter the Church?
 Do we bow or genuflect and make a sign of the cross before entering the pew seats?
 How about the manner of making the sign of the cross?
 Do we execute it properly or is it sloppily and hurriedly done?
 The Catechism of the Catholic Church indicates that “the sign of the Cross is a kind of synthesis of our faith, for it tells how much God loves us; it tells us that there is a love in this world that is stronger than death, stronger than our weaknesses and sins”.
 Hence, its relevance to our spiritual life.
 Incidentally, do you know that it was the Blessed Virgin Mary who taught St. Bernadette how to make the sign of the cross the right way?
 Based on accounts, the Blessed Mother during the apparition told St. Bernadette to convey to the people to fervently pray and execute properly the sign of the cross. (this is actually my first time to hear this story).